-Assam 12th result: AHSEC to declare HS result today at 9.00 am at ahsec.nic.in
+Assam 12th result: AHSEC declares HS result; check for direct link

 The result will also be available at multiple other websites like hsinfo.in, ahsec.nic.in, indiaresults.com, knowyourresult.com, examresults.net among others.

-Assam Higher Secondary Education Council (AHSEC) is all set to declare the Assam 2019 12th class result today at 9.00 am.
+Assam Higher Secondary Education Council (AHSEC) has declared the Assam 2019 12th class result today at 9.00 am.
 The information was confirmed by a board official Kamal Gogoi to Indiaexpress.com.
-The official said, “he results of the Higher Secondary final examination will be announced on May 25 at 9 am.
-The results will be available at all the official and partner websites.”
+The result is available at ahsec.nic.in and other partner websites.

+Here is the direct link from examresults.net for students to check the result.
+Here is the direct link to check the result at indiaresults.com.

 Once declared, the result will be available at AHSEC’s official website, ahsec.nic.in.
 Apart from the main website, the report says the result will also be available at multiple third-party websites such as hsinfo.in, ahsec.nic.in, indiaresults.com, knowyourresult.com, examresults.net